Nandini390/NewsNova/README.md

 # 📰 Facture - Modern News Aggregator

-**Facture** is a responsive and dynamic news web application that brings the latest updates from various domains like Finance, Politics, Entertainment, Education, and IPL.
-Powered by the [NewsAPI](https://newsapi.org), it delivers real-time news articles in an organized card layout with search and filter functionality.
+**Facture** is a responsive and dynamic news web application that brings the latest updates from various domains like Finance, Politics, Entertainment, Education, IPL , etc. Powered by the [NewsAPI](https://newsapi.org), it delivers real-time news articles in an organized card layout with search and filter functionality.

 ---